 The impressive views of Val d'Orcia, which inspired so many Renaissance painters, is dotted with many little villages, castles, abbeys and hamlets, each telling a fascinating ancient history.
 Time here can still pass slowly and you can enjoy every second of it.
 You'll discover villages like Pienza, a real jewel known as the "Ideal City": a unique Renaissance monument designed by the great humanist Pope Pius II, with its narrow winding streets and the beautiful Palazzo Piccolomini.

 And then you'll find Castiglion d'Orcia with its fortress, Abbadia S. Salvatore and its ancient Benedictine Abbey, Radicofani standing high on a cliff top with its imposing castle tower and the walled medieval city of Montalcino, dominated by the 14th century fortress offering breathtaking views over all the valley.
 East of Pienza you will then be enchanted by the harmonious renaissance hilltop town of Montepulciano (even if isn't in the valley of the Orcia river)!

 Main towns in Val d'Orcia: Montalcino, San Quirico d'Orcia and Pienza

-This region is very rich in high quality local products such as the "pecorino" cheese (a typical cheese made with sheep's milk) of Pienza, the genuine olive oil, the gorgeous wine resulting from a long and ancient tradition, saffron, mushrooms, chestnuts, truffles, game and a lot of other specialties.
+This region is very rich in high quality local products such as the "pecorino" cheese of Pienza (a typical cheese made with sheep's milk), the genuine olive oil, the gorgeous wine resulting from a long and ancient tradition, saffron, mushrooms, chestnuts, truffles, game and a lot of other specialties.